microsoft/inventory-hub-java-on-azure/README.md

    **NOTE**: You can use either a subscription name or id when specifying which subscription to use; to obtain a list of your subscriptions, type `az account list`.

-1. Build an initial layout on Azure using ARM templates as described in the [README](./deployment/README.md)
+1. Build an initial layout on Azure using ARM templates as described in the [README](./deployment)

-### Deploy Intentory Processor
+### Deploy Inventory Processor

+1. Deploy Update Product Inventory function app as described in the [README](./function-apps/Update-Product-Inventory)
+2. Deploy Append Transactions function app as described in the [README](./function-apps/Append-Transaction)

 ### Deploy Inventory Dashbaord Web App

+1. Deploy Inventory Dashboard Web app as described in [README](./dashboard-web-app)

 ### Deploy POI and POS Terminals as Azure Function Apps

+1. Deploy Point of Inventory terminal as function app as described in [README](./Point-Of-Transaction#POI).
+Deploy one per terminal.
+If you were to imagine 4 terminals then you would deploy 4 similar function apps
+2. Deploy Point of Sale terminal as function app as described in [README](./Point-of-Transaction#POS).
+Deploy one per terminal.
+If you were to imagine 4 terminals then you would deploy 4 similar function apps

 ### Open the Inventory Hub Web App

+Open the Inventory Hub Web app ...

 # Contributing